 Email isn't the only option here either.
 You can get much the same effect with any type of relationship marketing, such as building a network of followers on Facebook or Twitter.
 The key point is you need to have some way to follow up with those visitors after they come to your site the first time.
 If you have these systems in place, you'll ultimately be able to generate traffic on demand.

-Have a question for Stefan?
-Ask or leave a comment below!
+Have a question for Stefan or want to leave a comment?